machine-detonation/F7DAA0/README.md

-> this is getting reworked sorry gng
+> this is under heavy construction uhmmyhuhhuhu

+let's start off with the basics..

+# INTRODUCTION